Sutton In Craven Community Primary School

 Welcome to Year 6

-As always, there are lots of adults who are always here to help us in our learning and growing experiences.
+As always, there are lots of adults who are always here to help us in our learning and experiences!
 These adults are:

 Miss Dunkley (class teacher)